d-real is funded by Science Foundation Ireland and by the contributions of industry partners.

 Description: The Metaverse is expected to be a digital reality combining social media and gaming, with augmented and virtual reality, allowing users to interact virtually for both work and entertainment.
 The Metaverse cannot exist without avatars, which are virtual manifestations of the humans interacting in the space.
 In this project, we will investigate the perception of motion of avatars in social interactions in immersive Virtual Reality.
 In particular, we are interested in how the quality of motion mapped from the human affects perception of personality and personal identity.
 Additionally, the ethical, legal and social implications around how human motion data is captured and stored in the Metaverse will be investigated as part of this project.

-Student Name: David Healy (passed viva, Oct.
-2023)
+Student Name: David Healy (graduated, 2024)

 Title: Using digitally-enhanced reality to reduce sedentary behaviour at home in an elderly population